CatenaTools/catena-public-docs/engines/unity/quickstart.md

 2. Run your project.
 You should see output in your Console Window indicating that you've successfully made a request to your Catena Backend checking your node's health!

 ## What Next?
-Now that you've successfully made your first call, you probably want to achieve something more tangible.
-You can explore other APIs that the SDK provides to build out additional features for your game.
+Now that you've successfully made your first call, you probably want to achieve something more tangible, such as authenticating a player.

+{% partial file="/_partials/unity/authentication-card.md" /%}